 The first thing you will notice about the North Country Cheviot sheep is that it has ears that stand out straight like a rabbit.
 This is quite unlike most other sheep breeds, which tend to have floppy ears.
 This hornless, clean-faced sheep breed is also alert and quite lively.

-Mostly raised for their wool and extreme hardiness, there are several good reasons why sheep farmers might want to consider breeding and raising Cheviot sheep.
-Let’s take a quick look at the origin, history, and some characteristics of the Cheviot sheep breed.
+Mostly raised for their meat, wool, and extreme hardiness, there are several good reasons why sheep farmers might want to consider breeding and raising Cheviot sheep.
+Let’s take a quick look at the origin, history, and characteristics of the Cheviot sheep breed.

 Cheviot Sheep Origin and History

 Cheviot sheep are from a region known as the Cheviot Hills on the English and Scottish border.
 To say that these hills are a harsh environment to live in would be an understatement.
 Most of the hills are shaped like cones with extremely smooth and steep sides.
 The Cheviot sheep breed has lived on the upper part of these hills in Northumberland for about as long as anyone can remember.

 These sheep are a crossbreed of several breeds.
 However, no one knows which breeds exactly.
 Some of these breeds may include: